Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 But they were like, where do you live?

-And I'm like, oh, yeah, I've been coming here from.
+And I'm like, oh, yeah, I've been coming here for long ago.

 Anyway, I should really probably just.